Leadership vs. Management – What’s the Difference?

 For a business to be successful there needs to be both leadership and management.
 Neither competency is superior or inferior to the other; they are different but both are needed to organize, direct, and inspire a group of people.

-As a business owner trying to get organized, hire a leadership team including a manager, and figure out the structure of your business, you may find yourself asking: Leadership vs. Management – What’s the difference?
+As a business owner trying to get organized, if you hire a leadership team including a manager, and figure out the structure of your business, you may find yourself asking: Leadership vs. Management – What’s the difference?

 Read on to learn specifics about each and the different roles they play within an organization like yours!